meodai/fettepalette/README.md

 - `curveAccent` float 0…1 → How pronounced should the curve be, depends a lot on the curve method
 - `tintShadeHueShift` float 0…1 → Shifts the colors for the shades and tints
 - `curveMethod` string 'lamé'|'arc'|'pow'|'powY'|'powX' → method used to generate the curve.
 It also takes a function `(Number(0…1)) => [x,y]`
-- `offsetCurveModTint` float 0…1 → amplifies the curveAccent of for the tint colors
+- `offsetCurveModTint` float 0…1 → amplifies the curveAccent of the tint colors
-- `offsetCurveModShade` float 0…1 → amplifies the curveAccent of for the shade colors
+- `offsetCurveModShade` float 0…1 → amplifies the curveAccent of the shade colors
 - `minSaturationLight` array [0…1, 0…1] → minium saturation and light of the generated colors
 - `maxSaturationLight` array [0…1, 0…1] → maximum saturation and light of the generated colors
 - `colorModel` string 'hsl'|'hsv' → defines the color model of the returned colors